 The rise of local competitors: the case of the Perfect Diary and Florasis

-The cosmetics consumers, that are changing from generation X to the after 90’s, have a totally different psychological purchasing behavior.
-Studies show that this younger generation tends not to be as loyal to brands as the previous generation.
+Cosmetics consumers, that are changing from Generation X to the after 90’s, have a totally different psychological purchasing behavior.
+Studies show that the younger generation tends not to be as loyal to brands as the previous generation.

 They base their choice on different standards, especially on how appealing the KOLs promotion is, depending much more heavily on their opinions.